BenLeong0/AnkiPitchAccentImport/README.md

 - Unless specified, it is assumed that the pitch accent rises after the first モラ.
 - To make it such that both of the first two モラ are high, one can insert `'*` between them.
   - This is useful when denoting the pitch accent of suffixes, for example.
-  - eg: `～側` -> `～'*がわ` [ `HHH(H)` including the ～, implying the relation to the stem ].
+  - eg: `～側` → `～'*がわ` (this results in a `HHH(H)` pattern **including** the ～, implying the relation to the stem).

-The code reads the text file at the specified location, and adds the words one at a time to the specified deck.
+The code reads the text file at the specified location, and adds each the words to ~~the specified deck~~ a deck 🫩.

+- The cards may be added to a random deck, and in this case must be manually transferred.

 - The expected card setup has fields:
   - Vocab
   - Pronunciation
   - Meaning
+  - Japanese sentence (for sentence cards only)
+  - English sentence (for sentence cards only)
   - Pitch accent
-- The text file should only include data for the first three fields, delimited by `\t`.
+- The text file should include data for all fields excluding pitch accent, delimited by `\t`.
 - The addon will read extract the data from the pronunciation field and insert the SVG code into the pitch accent field.
-  - There is very little error handling, although any amount of spaces can be added without interfering.
+  - Spaces in the pronunciation are all ignored.
-  - In addition, any duplicates are skipped (`importMode = 1`).
+  - Any duplicates are skipped (since `importMode=1`).

 # Credits